- Why do I have to be scheduled at the hospital and not the Virginia Endoscopy Group?

 - Can I see another doctor in your practice for an earlier appointment?

-If an earlier appointment is needed, we will be more than happy to schedule you with the mid-level provider who works alongside your physician.
+If an earlier appointment is needed, we will be more than happy to schedule you with one of our advanced practice professionals (mid-level providers) who works alongside your physician.

 - Do you do surgery?